fortinetdev/terraform-provider-fmgdevice/website/docs/r/fmgdevice_switchcontroller_dynamicportpolicy.html.markdown

 The `policy` block supports:

 * `n802_1x` - 802.1x security policy to be applied when using this policy.
+* `bounce_port_duration` - Bounce duration in seconds of a switch port where this policy is applied.
 * `bounce_port_link` - Enable/disable bouncing (administratively bring the link down, up) of a switch port where this policy is applied.
 Helps to clear and reassign VLAN from lldp-profile.
 Valid values: `disable`, `enable`.

 * `category` - Category of Dynamic port policy.
 Valid values: `device`, `interface-tag`.